-Message and Meaning How to Respond ?MACRO-F-Device full <dev:></dev:> The output volume does not have enough room for an output file specified in the command string. , , , , , , , , , , , , , , , , , , , • Use another volume with more space. • Specify an explicit output file size by using the /ALLOCATE option or include the file size in square brackets as part of the output file specification. • Consolidate free space on the volume by using the monitor's SQUEEZE command. • Refer to other techniques for gaining file space in the RT-11 System Message Manual . ?MACRO-F-File not found <dev:filnam.typ?< td="">></dev:filnam.typ?<> > An input file in the command line is not on the specified device.
-Correct any file specification errors in the command line and enter it again.
-MACRO-FINCLUDE directive file error?
-1. The file specified in the .INCLUDE statement does not exist or is invalid.
+Messag e and Meaning How to Respond ?MAC RO-F-Device full <dev:></dev:> The output volume does not have enough room for an output file specified in the command string. • Delete unnecessary files from the output volume, perhaps transferring them to a backup volume. • Use another volume with more space. • Specify an explicit output file size by using the /ALLOCATE option or include the file size in square brackets as part of the output file specification. • Consolidate free space on the volume by using the monitor's SQUEEZE command. • Refer to other techniques for gaining file space in the RT -11 System Message Manual. ?MAC RO-F-File not found <dev:filnam.typ></dev:filnam.typ> > i input file in the command line is not the specified device.
+Correct any file specification errors in the command line and enter it again. ?MAC RO-FINCLUDE directive file error 1.
+The file specified in the .INCLUDE statement does not exist or is invalid.
 1. Check for a typing error in the command line.
-Use file specifications that are valid 2 The device specified in the command with the .INCLUDE directive.

-- 2. The device specified in the command line is not available or its handler is not loaded. - 3.
-The .INCLUDE stacking depth exceeds five.

-?MACRO-F-Insufficient memory

-MACRO-11 lacks the minimum amount of memory (16K words) necessary to run.
+Use file specifications that are valid with the .
+INCLUDE directive.
+2. The device specified in the command line is not available or its handler is not loaded.
+2. Enter the command line again, specifying an available device, or load the device 3.
+The .INCLUDE stacking depth exceeds handler. five.
+3. Make sure that the .INCLUDE stacking depth does not exceed five. ?MAC RO-F-Insufficient memory ?MACRO-F-Insufficient memory MACRO-11 lacks the minimum amount of memory (16K words) necessary to run. • Use the SHOW command to find our what device handlers are loaded, then use the UNLOAD command to remove those that are not necessary.
+After unloading any unnecessary handlers, you may need to unload, then reload, handlers that you plar to use so that free space is concatenated.
+Be careful not to unload any handler being used by a foreground or system job.